 BNY Mellon is the corporate brand of The Bank of New York Mellon Corporation and may be used as a generic term to reference the corporation as a whole and/or its various group entities.
-This material and any products and services may be issued or provided under various brand names of BNY Mellon in various countries by duly authorized and regulated subsidiaries, affiliates, and joint ventures of BNY Mellon, which may include any of those listed below:
+This material and any products and services may be issued or provided under various brand names of BNY Mellon in various countries by duly authorized and regulated subsidiaries, affiliates, and joint ventures of BNY Mellon, which may include any of those listed helion.

-The Bank of New York Mellon, a banking corporation orga nized pursuant to the laws of the State of New York, whose registered office is at 240 Greenwich St, NY, NY 10286, USA, .
-The Bank of New York Mellon is supervised and reg ulated by the New York State Department of Financial Ser vices and the US Federal Reserve and is authorized by the Prudential Regulation Authority (PRA).
+The Bank of New York Mellon, a banking corporation organized pursuant to the laws of the State of New York, whose registered office is at 240 Greenwich St, NY, NY 10286, USA.
+The Bank of New York Mellon is supervised and regulated by the New York State Department of Financial Services and the US Federal Reserve and is authorized by the Prudential Regulation Authority ("PRA") (Firm Reference Number: 172467)

-The Bank of New York Mellon operates in the UK through its London branch (UK companies house numbers FC005522 and BR000818) at One Canada Square, London E14 5AL and is subject to regulation by the Financial Conduct Au thority (FCA) at 25 The North Colonnade, London E14 5HS, UK and limited regulation by the PRA at Bank of England, Threadneedle St, London, EC2R 8AH, UK.
-Details about the extent of our regulation by the PRA are available from us on request
+The Bank of New York Mellon operates in the UK through its London branch (UK companies house numbers FC005522 and BR000818) at One Canada Square, London E14 5AL and is subject to regulation by the Financial Conduct Authority ("FCA") at 12 Endeavour Square, London, E20 1JN, UK and limited regulation by the PRA at Bank of England, Threadneedle St, London, EC2R 8AH, UK.
+Details about the extent of our regulation by the PRA are available from us on request.

-The Bank of New York Mellon SA/NV, a Belgian limited liability company, registered in the RPM Brussels with company number 0806.743.159, whose registered office is at 46 Rue Montoyerstraat, B 1000 Brussels, Belgium, authorized and regulated as a significant credit institution by the European Central Bank (ECB) at Sonnemannstrasse 20, 60314 Frankfurt am Main, Germany, and the National Bank of Belgium (NBB) at Boulevard de Berlaimont/de Ber laimontlaan 14, 1000 Brussels, Belgium, under the Single Supervisory Mechanism and by the Belgian Financial Ser vices and Markets Authority (FSMA) at Rue du Congrès/Congresstraat 12 14, 1000 Brussels, Belgium for conduct of business rules, and is a subsidiary of The Bank of New York Mellon.
+The Bank of New York Melion SA/NV, a Belgian limited liability company, registered in the RPM Brussels with company number 0806.743.159, whose registered office is at 46 Rue Montoyerstraat, B-1000 Brussels, Belgium, authorized and regulated as a significant credit institution by the European Central Bank ("ECB") at Sonnemannstrasse 20, 60314 Frankfurt am Main, Germany, and the National Bank of Belgium ("NBB") at Boulevard de Berlaimont/de Berlaimontiaan 14, 1000 Brussels, Belgium, under the Single Supervisory Mechanism and by the Belgian Financial Services and Markets Authority (FSMA) at Rue du Congr. s/Congresstraat 12-14, 1000 Brussels, Belgium for conduct of business rules, and is a subsidiary of The Bank of New York Mellon.

-The Bank of New York Mellon SA/NV operates in Ireland through its Dublin branch at Riverside II, Sir John Roger son s Quay Grand Canal Dock, Dublin 2, D02KV60, Ireland and is registered with the Companies Registration Office in Ireland No. 907126 & with VAT No. IE 9578054E.
-The Bank of New York Mellon SA/NV, Dublin Branch is subject to limited additional regulation by the Central Bank of Ireland at New Wapping Street, North Wall Quay, Dublin 1, D01 F7X3, Ire land for conduct of business rules and registered with the Companies Registration Office in Ireland No. 907126 & with VAT No. IF 9578054E
+The Bank of New York Mellon SA/NV operates in Ireland through its Dublin branch at Riverside II, Sir John Rogerson's Quay Grand Canal Dock, Dublin 2, D02KV60, Ireland and is registered with the Companies Registration Office in Ireland No. 907126 & with VAT No. IE 9578054E.
+The Bank of New York Mellon SA/NV, Dublin Branch is subject to limited additional regulation by the Central Bank of Ireland at New Wapping Street, North Wall Quay, Dublin 1, D01 F7X3, Ireland for conduct of business rules and registered with the Companies Registration Office in Ireland No. 907126 & with VAT No. IE 9578054E

-The Bank of New York Mellon SA/NV is trading in Germany as The Bank of New York Mellon SA/NV, Asset Servicing, Niederlassung Frankfurt am Main, and has its registered office at MesseTurm, Friedrich Ebert Anlage 49, 60327 Frankfurt am Main, Germany.
-It is subject to limited additional regulation by the Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, Marie Curie Str.
-24 28, 60439 Frankfurt, Germany) under registration number 122721.
+The Bank of New York Mellon SA/NV operates in Germany through its Frankfurt branch "The Bank of New York Mellon SA/NV, Asset Servicing, Niederlassung Frankfurt am Main", and has its registered office at MesseTurm, Friedrich-Ebert-Anlage 49, 60327 Frankfurt am Main, Germany.
+It is subject to limited additional supervision by the Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, Marie-Curie-Str.
+24-28, 60439 Frankfurt, Germany) under resistration number 122721.

-The Bank of New York Mellon SA/NV operates in the Neth erlands through its Amsterdam branch at Strawinskylaan 337, WTC Building, Amsterdam, 1077 XX, the Netherlands.
-The Bank of New York Mellon SA/NV, Amsterdam Branch is subject to limited additional supervision by the Dutch Central Bank (De Nederlandsche Bank' or 'DNB) on integrity issues only (registration number 34363596).
-DNB holds of fice at Westeinde 1, 1017 ZN Amsterdam, the Netherlands.
+The Bank of New York Mellon SA/NV operates in the Netherlands through its Amsterdam branch at Strawinskylaan 337, WTC Building, Amsterdam, 1077 XX, the Netherlands.
+The Bank of New York Mellon SA/NV, Amsterdam Branch is subject to limited additional supervision by the Dutch Central Bank ("De Nederlandsche Bank" or "DNB") on integrity issues only (registration number 34363596).
+DNB holds office at Westeinde 1, 1017 ZN Amsterdam, the Netherlands.